savob/savobajic.ca/content/projects/work/kneeload.md

 <figure>
 <img src="/images/kl-plc.jpg">
-<figcaption>Fig. 2 - The interior of the PLC cabinet (My, oh my, have I gotten better at wiring since)</figcaption>
+<figcaption>The interior of the PLC cabinet (My, oh my, have I gotten better at wiring since)</figcaption>
 </figure>

 Afterwards, I focused on preparing the documentation to explain my work and how it could be modified for